 - Most healthcare companies are racing to the front lines testing options for a novel Coronavirus vaccine, virtual screening, and expanded testing options.

-- Healthcare Technology is focused on business continuity to ensure continued-service for all customers (including those working on vaccines), and providing new technologies for virus detection and monitoring
+- Healthcare Technology is focused on business continuity to ensure continued service for all customers (including those working on vaccines) and provide new technologies for virus detection and monitoring.

-- Biotech & Pharma is measuring the impact on their supply-chain and some companies are reporting that their China operations are slowly returning to normal levels though concerns linger.
-Manufacturers are making alternative plans to source through India and Europe
+- Biotech & Pharma is measuring the impact on their supply chain, and some companies are reporting that their China operations are slowly returning to normal levels though concerns linger.
+As a result, manufacturers are making alternative plans to source through India and Europe.

 - Companies across the healthcare sector are retracting previous guidance and providing updated guidance throughout April.

 Here are the highlights.
-[Note: We are updating this post and our compilation post daily to reflect the most recent commentary.
+[Note: We update this post and our compilation post daily to reflect the most recent commentary.
 Last updated 4/5]

 Iqvia Holdings Inc. (4/3 – 8K)

 The company expects a revenue impact from COVID-19 in the TAS segment of approximately $20 million to $30 million in the first quarter compared with the company’s expectations on February 12, 2020.
-During the quarter, technology deployments continued and demand for analytics and technology remained strong, although business development activity began to slow at the end of the quarter due to COVID-19 related meeting postponements and delayed decision making related to certain projects.
+During the quarter, technology deployments continued, and demand for analytics and technology remained strong.
+However, business development activity began to slow at the end of the quarter due to COVID-19 meeting postponements and delayed decision-making related to specific projects.

-Activity within the Contract Sales and Medical Solutions (CSMS) business has also become more challenging due to a decline in sales rep visits, and physician attention diverted to the COVID-19 crisis.
+Activity within the Contract Sales and Medical Solutions (CSMS) business has become more challenging due to declining sales rep visits and physician attention diverted to the COVID-19 crisis.
 However, for the first quarter of 2020, IQVIA expects the CSMS business to perform in line with the company’s original expectations.

-Across the business, the company expects a continued recovery in Asia, but expects difficult conditions in Europe and North America to persist at least through the end of the second quarter.
-The monthly revenue impact of COVID-19 is therefore expected to be greater in the second quarter, but due to cost containment measures, the proportional Adjusted EBITDA drop-through impact is expected to lessen during the second quarter.
+Across the business, the company expects continued recovery in Asia.
+Still, it expects difficult conditions in Europe and North America to persist through the end of the second quarter.
+As a result, the monthly revenue impact of COVID-19 is expected to be more significant in the second quarter.
+Still, due to cost containment measures, the proportional Adjusted EBITDA drop-through impact is expected to lessen during the second quarter.